fureys52-oss/Anki-Creator-v2.0.0/README.md

   - Replace YOUR_API_KEY_HERE with the key you copied from the Google AI Studio website.
   - Save and close the file.
 - On macOS:
-  - Open the Terminal, navigate to the project folder (using the cd and drag-and-drop trick from Step 3), and run the command:   cp .env.template .env
+  - Open the Terminal, navigate to the project folder (using the cd and drag-and-drop trick from Step 3), and run the command:   cp env.template .env if that command didn't work, try: mv env.template .env
   - Open the new .env file with a text editor (like Notepad or TextEdit), paste your API key, and save.

 Step 5: Run the Application!